 Opt for an excellent niche defined by genre, theme, setting, the ethnicity of authors, etc. The potential niche will help you grow your app’s reader community, thereby focusing on multiple niches gradually.

 The app needs to define its target audience to implement the right marketing strategies.
 And to find out the target audience for an ebook app is more complicated than the other mobile apps.
 Not only do teens read comics, not only adults read romantics, not all people like historical fiction; some may like literary fiction or fantasy.

 So, when you are developing an ebook app like Kindle, conduct thorough research and strive to address the following questions.

-How often they read on the ebook reading app?
+- How often do they read on the ebook reading app?